sanazv/CarND-Vehicle-Detection/writeup.md

 * Apply a search window on the video frames and for each window, use the trained classifier to predict whether or not the window includes a car.
 * Setup a heatmap technique to combine the detection across all windows on the image frame to generate a car detection zone.
 * Apply the pipeline to the video stream.
-I will go over each and every one of the steps above is more details with visual examples in the following:
+I will go over each and every one of the steps above is more details with visual examples in the following sections.
+The code for the project is split into two files:
+'lesson_functions.py' contains the helper functions provided by Udacity and 'Vehicle_Detection.ipynb' contains the pipeline and the model training and video processing.

 [//]: # (Image References)
 [box_heatmap_thresh]: ./writeup_images/box_and_thresh_heatmap.png